gromnitsky/mathjax-embed/README.md

 In the default pandoc (3.8.1) configuration, the math delimiters are `$$...$$` for displayed mathematics, and `$...$` for in-line.

-See `mathjax.conf.json` for the default mathjax configuration.
+Run `mathjax-embed --config-print` to print the default mathjax configuration.
 Use `-c file.json` option to provide your own.

 ## Bugs